MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 If you need a fast, non-blocking number sequence that can be used from AL, take a look at the number sequence object type in AL. Use a number sequence object if you:

-- Do not want to use a number series
+- Do not want to use a number series.
 - Can accept holes in the number range.

 For more information, see [NumberSequence Data Type](../developer/methods-auto/numbersequence/numbersequence-data-type.md).